pmchrist/ml-agents/docs/Python-API.md

   act.
 - **Close : `env.close()`** Sends a shutdown signal to the environment and terminates the communication.
+- **Get Behavior Names : `env.get_behavior_names()`** Returns a list of `BehaviorName`.
+Note that the number of groups can change over time in the simulation if new Agent behaviors are created in the simulation.
-- **Behavior Specs : `env.behavior_specs`** Returns a Mapping of
+- **Get Behavior Spec : `env.get_behavior_spec(behavior_name: str)`** Returns
-  `BehaviorName` to `BehaviorSpec` objects (read only).
+  the `BehaviorSpec` corresponding to the behavior_name given as input.
 A `BehaviorSpec` contains information such as the observation shapes, the action type (multi-discrete or continuous) and the action shape.
 Note that the `BehaviorSpec` for a specific group is fixed throughout the simulation.
-  The number of entries in the Mapping can change over time in the simulation if new Agent behaviors are created in the simulation.
 - **Get Steps : `env.get_steps(behavior_name: str)`** Returns a tuple
   `DecisionSteps, TerminalSteps` corresponding to the behavior_name given as input.
 The `DecisionSteps` contains information about the state of the agents